wolkenheim/keycloak-vue3/README.md

 Let´s get started.

+## Overview of the Keycloak Auth workflow
+This is going to happen
+1) User calls Vue application.
+They have no auth token.
+2) Keycloak-js redirects User to the auth page of Keycloak Server.
+User logs in.
+Keycloak server start session for user.
+3) Redirect back to Vue application with token.

+The auth workflow is handled by keycloak, both js and server.
+Our job starts with the authenticated user.
+Their token, user info and groups need to be persisted globally in our app via a Pinia User Store.
+Each component will potentially need access to the user.
+Think of roles and ACL.
+The token is a special case.
+This will be need only by the http client to make secure calls to the backend.

 ## 1. Setting up Keycloak
+Note: I will check in a fully configured Keycloak server in this project.
+This guide is optional.

-To work with Keycloak you need... well, a running Keycloak instance.
+To work with Keycloak you need a running Keycloak server instance.
 It is convenient to have full access to a realm which might not be the case in your company when other teams manage the Keycloak instance.
 I prepared a docker compose file with Keycloak and its Postgres DB.
 ```